-- Use a Radial Fill in a Petal Click File, New 1, or File, New Window 7, and in the Choose Design Type page of the ExpressDesign Wizard select Load Existing Design, then click Next.
-In the Open Existing design page, click Load a Design , browse to the folder Documents\mySewnet\Samples\Digitizing\Edo, and - load the file 'PetalsBasicFill'.
-Alternatively, use the petals design that you created in "Create a Petal Design with the ExpressDesign Wizard" on page 128, and added a multicolor gradient fill in "Fill a Petal with a Multicolor Gradient Density Fill" on page 241. - Click File, Preferences and ensure that Color Tolerance is selected (checked), and that Tie Off 2 - 3
+Use a Radial Fill in a Petal

+1 Click File, New 📑, or File, New Window 🔄, and in the Choose Design Type page of the ExpressDesign Wizard select Load Existing Design, then click Next.
+In the Open Existing design page, click Load a Design 🗁, browse to the folder Documents\mySewnet\Samples\Digitizing\Edo, and load the file 'PetalsBasicFill'.

+Alternatively, use the petals design that you created in "Create a Petal Design with the ExpressDesign Wizard" on page 127, and added a multicolor gradient fill in "Fill a Petal with a Multicolor Gradient Density Fill" on page 241.

+- 2 Click File, Preferences 📋 and ensure that Color Tolerance is selected (checked), and that Tie Off Before and After Trims is selected. - 3 Click the View tab, and ensure that Grid size is set to 5mm.

 - 4 Click inside the petal on the left to select the fill area.
-It will be shown as a Pattern Fill on the status bar. - 5 Right-click on the work area and the Fill Area and Line dialog box will appear. - In the Fill drop-down menu at the top left, select Radial Fill .
+It will be shown as a Pattern Fill on the status bar. - Right-click on the work area and the Fill Area and Line dialog box will appear.
+5 - In the Fill drop-down menu at the top left, select Radial Fill 🕅.
 The options in the tabbed pages 6 below change.